 b.
 Due to special requirements for disclosure in the notes, fair value and intrinsic value should be allocated to two separate OCI (sub) accounts.
 As in most cases, the configuration and entry of a second OCI account should not present a problem.
 But automated reversal is also an issue here, because, if this is not possible, a lot of manual effort will be required on a regular basis.
 Depending on the method chosen for reversal, the amounts that need to be reclassified must also be calculated outside the TMS.
 This is the case for example when individual amounts to be calculated have to be reclassified over a period of time rather than reclassifying the entire amount on a particular date.
 This manual procedure is prone to error and therefore subject to risk.

 c.
-IFRS 9 provides the option of separately calculating and recognising forward points (forward elements).
+IFRS 9 provides the option of separately calculating and recognizing forward points (forward elements).
 Although this is optional and not mandatory, it could be useful to select this procedure, as forward points can be treated in line with time values.
 As manufacturers primarily focus on mandatory requirements, it should be put to them whether forward points could be addressed in line with time values in order to provide the same options.

 d.
 The last issue relating to the separation of fair value in hedge accounting, discussed here, refers to the retrospective separation of cross currency basis spreads (CCBS).
 Contrary to the two previous points, it is possible to decide about retrospective application individually for each hedge.
 It is however still under discussion whether it is really necessary to calculate CCBS separately as a third component.
 In order to be able to estimate the expense for implementing a separate calculation, the first step is to raise the question whether this requirement is fundamentally implemented by the manufacturer in the TMS.
 From a professional perspective, configuring a second yield curve and calculating the difference between the measurements based on both curves seems an obvious solution.
 This leads to the following questions regarding transition from IAS 39 to IFRS 9: